solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 In a classic deployment, development and operations staff will typically set up a web server (such as Internet Information Services (IIS), Apache, or NGINX) on physical or virtualized on-premises hardware.
 Most applications using MySQL as the backend are using PHP as the frontend (which is the case for the sample application in this guide); as such, the web server must be configured to support PHP.
 This includes configuring and enabling any PHP extensions and installing the required software to support those extensions.

 Some web servers are relatively easier to set up than others.
-The complexity depends on what the target operating system is and what features the application and database are using, for example SSL/TLS.
+The complexity depends on what the target operating system is and what features the application and database are using, for example, SSL/TLS.

 In addition to the web server, it is also necessary to install and configure the physical MySQL database server.
 This includes creating the schema and the application users that will be used to access the target database(s).